UCL/research-computing-with-cpp/07performance/index.md

 ## Recommended Texts for Further Reading

 - **Introduction to Algorithms**, Cormen, Leiserson, Rivest, and Stein.
-Covers many different kinds of algorithms including those mentioned in the notes this week, and gives an introduction to algorithmic analysis, big-O notation, and applies this analysis to algorithms throughout.
+    - Covers many different kinds of algorithms including those mentioned in the notes this week, and gives an introduction to algorithmic analysis, big-O notation, and applies this analysis to algorithms throughout.
-- **Computational Complexity**
+- **Computational Complexity, A Modern Approach**, Sanjeev Arora and Boaz Barak.
+    - A very accessible but more computer science oriented approach to complexity as a field; it goes into detail about things like complexity classes and relating complexity to the Turing Machine model of computation.
+Useful if you're interested in the bigger picture of computational complexity and why it is important.
 - **Handbook of Floating Point Arithmetic**, Muller et al.
+    - Covers just about everything you could want to know about floating point arithmetic including approaches to fast and accurate numerical algorithms, compilers, hardware and software implementation, and the evolution of floating point standards!
-- **The Art of Programming**, Donald Knuth.
-A very thorough (if somewhat dense) discussion of floating point arithmetic.
+- **The Art of Computer Programming**, Donald Knuth.
+    - The big famous one.
+A very thorough (if somewhat dense) discussion of computing from a low level point of view.
+Great it you want to approach these issues with rigour and a strong relationship to machine implementation - code examples are in a form of assembly.
+Book 1 (Fundamental Algorithms) and Book 3 (Sorting and Searching) detail algorithm implementations and precise discussions of algorithm preformance.
+Book 2 (semi-numerical algorithms) has a good discussion of floating point arithmetic, its implementation, and errors.